norman/friendly_id/Guide.md

 The strings "new" and "index" are reserved by default.
-When you attempt to store a reserved value, FriendlyId raises a {FriendlyId::SlugTextReservedError}.
+When you attempt to store a reserved value, FriendlyId raises a {FriendlyId::ReservedError}.
 You can also override the default reserved words in {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.